-If a disaster situation results in the destruction or loss of critical records, the following records recovery procedure should be initiated by the campus leadership team in consultation with the EA corporate staff including the Information Technology and Security team.
+If a disaster situation results in the destruction or loss of critical records, the following records recovery procedure should be initiated by the Fortis Institute Leadership Team.
+This implementation should be done in consultation with the Education Affiliates corporate staff including the Information Technology and Security Team.
 For this purpose, critical records are defined as: